martinorrje/CADConversion/README.md

 * Select a custom density for the component

 ### Save file
 To save a file that you have been working on, select "File->Save file" in the menu bar.
 You will be prompted to select a folder and name for the saved file.
-If you have already selected the folder and file name, selecting "Save file" again will read over the previously selected file.
+If you have already selected the folder and file name, selecting "Save file" again will write over the previously selected file.

 ### Geometric editing